Fibered ribbon pretzels: Proofs

 Moreover, with the same notation and using the arguments spelled out in the proof of Proposition~\ref{p:2A}, in the current scenario one can show: \begin{itemize} \item If $\iota(u_1^i)$ is linked to the central vertex via $e^j_k$, then in $\iota(U^i)$ we find only vectors of the form $e^j_*$. \item If moreover $n_j$ and $p_i$ are both odd and $j\neq i_0$, then $|n_j|=p_i$ and the $e^j_*$ basis vectors appear only in $v_j$, $v_c$ and $U^i$. \end{itemize} Notice that, if the even parameter is negative, the situation described in the second bullet point applies to all $n_i\neq n_{i_0}$ except for perhaps one exception.
 Without loss of generality we may assume it applies to all $n_i$ with $i\not\in\{i_0,r\}$; if the even parameter is positive, we may assume it is $p_1$ and, just as before, we have at most one $n_i$, $i\neq i_0$, not falling into the second bullet point.
 Once again, without loss of generality, we decide this is $n_r$.
 Summing up, except perhaps for the indices $\{i_0,r\}$, each $n_i$ has, through the embedding, a corresponding positive parameter of the same absolute value.
 There is a rational homology cobordism (see \cite[Remark~6.5]{pretzel}) between $Y_K([1^d],p_1,\dots,p_t,n_1,\dots,n_r)$ and $Y_{K'}([1^d],p_1,\dots,p_{t'},n_{i_0},n_r)$, where the positive parameters might have been re-indexed and $t'\leq t$.
 It follows that in order to show that $\Gamma_1$ does not embed, it suffices to prove the same statement for $\Gamma'_1$, which is depicted with partial embedding in Figure~\ref{f:partialbis}.

-The embedding of $\Gamma'_1$ implies that $t'\leq 4$: there is at most one $-2$-chain of shortest length two and therefore each chain has to be linked to the central vertex with a different basis vector.
-Moreover, since $K$ and $K'$ only differ by a certain number of paired up parameters, for $K'$ it holds $0<d=2+2-t'$ which forces $t'\in\{0,1,2,3\}$.
-Furthermore, since $K$ and $K'$ are cobordant, their signatures coincide, and applying Equation~\eqref{e:sign} to $K'$ and $\Gamma'_1$ we obtain
+The embedding of $\Gamma'_1$ implies that $t'\leq 4$: there is at most one $-2$-chain of shortest length one and therefore each chain has to be linked to the central vertex with a different basis vector.
+Moreover, since $K$ and $K'$ only differ by a certain number of paired up parameters, for $K'$ we must have $0<d=2+2-t'$ which forces $t'\in\{0,1,2,3\}$.
+Furthermore, since $K$ and $K'$ are cobordant up to mutation, their signatures coincide, and applying Equation~\eqref{e:sign} to $K'$ and $\Gamma'_1$ we obtain

 This last expression yields an immediate contradiction in the case $t'=0$, since we have $|n_{i_0}|+|n_r|>4$.
 We finish the proof studying separately the three possible values of $t'$. \begin{itemize} \item $t'=1$.
 In this case there is only one $-2$-chain whose embedding will consist solely of basis vectors of the form $e^r_*$ or $e^{i_0}_*$.
 The chain has length $p_1-1$ and its embedding necessitates $p_1$ basis vectors, while Equation~\eqref{e:Gammaprime} implies that $p_1 = |n_{i_0}|+|n_r|-2$.
 If these vectors were all of the form $e^r_*$ we have